lamaparbat/EXPRESS_CI_CD/README.md

-# Integrating CI/CD IN EXPRESS SERVER USING GITHUB ACTIONS
+# Integrating CI/CD IN Express Server in EC2 Using GITHUB ACTIONS.

 ## Steps
     1. Goto github actions and creat actions